abstraktor/MPS_MROTest/README.md

 Since interfaces may override methods, it’s still unclear what method will be called when two interfaces A and B override a method from a shared superinterface.

 # TLDR
+In general, this is how MPS determines, what implementation to use when calling an overridden method:

+1)    If the current concept implements a matching method, invoke it.
+Return the computed value.
+2)    Invoke the algorithm recursively for an extended concept, if there is one.
+In case of success return the computed value.
+3)    Invoke the algorithm recursively for all implemented concept interfaces in the order of their definition in the implements section.
+The first found interface implementing the method is used.
+In case of success return the computed value.
+4)    Return failure.

+This is mostly documented like that in the [jetbrains mps wiki](https://confluence.jetbrains.com/display/MPSD20183/Behavior).
+Just that step 2 and 3 are mistakenly swapped there.

 Considering only interfaces, the method resolution order is the C3 linearization order that is also used in Python 2 and 3.

 # Example Setup